whatisnuclear/website/msr.md

 from GenIV" /></a>
 </div>

 Molten Salt Reactors (MSRs) are nuclear reactors that use a fluid fuel in the form of very hot fluoride or chloride salt rather than the solid fuel used in most reactors.
 Since the fuel salt is liquid, it can be both the fuel (producing the heat) and the coolant (transporting the heat to the power plant).
-There are many different types of MSRs, but the most talked about one is definitely the Liquid Fluoride Thorium Reactor (LFTR).
+There are many different types of MSRs, including the Molten Salt Breeder Reactor (also know commercially as the Liquid Fluoride Thorium Reactor, or LFTR).
 This MSR has [Thorium]({% link thorium.md %}) and Uranium dissolved in a fluoride salt and can get planet-scale amounts of energy out of our natural resources of Thorium minerals, much like a fast breeder can get large amounts of energy out of our Uranium minerals.
 There are also fast breeder fluoride MSRs that don&rsquo;t use Th at all.
 And there are chloride salt based fast MSRs that are usually studied as [nuclear waste]({% link waste.md %}) burners due to their extraordinary amount of very fast neutrons.

 </div></div>